thriveweb/great-start-elc/content/centres/mildura.md

       Office on 13 61 50 or see their website.
     title: Childcare Subsidies
 ---
-Mildura Early Learning Centre embraces the world-class educational approach, Reggio Emilia.
-We have created a learning environment enriched with creative and sensory experiences as avenues for growth, allowing every child to reach their full potential.
 We offer care to all age groups from as young as six weeks up to school age.
 We are open every day from Monday to Friday, except for public holidays.

 We pride ourselves on having the best curriculum and education programs, this is supported by having experienced and knowledgeable early childhood professional educators.
 We offer an Approved Kindergarten Program delivered by a teacher with a bachelor’s degree.
 We have received the highest rating and recognition for our Educational Programs.